 The College also offers hybrid or blended courses, which combine face-to-face meetings between the instructor and students with online instruction.
-The course is delivered at least 50 percent on campus through a lecture or seminar format and is supplemented by online components.
+The course is delivered on campus using a lecture or seminar format and is supplemented by online components.